Factbox: Latest on worldwide spread of the coronavirus

 ECONOMIC IMPACT

-* Canada this week will reveal the breadth of the emergency spending it has made during the pandemic and lay the groundwork for future stimulus and social measures, like a national childcare program, government sources told Reuters.
+* Asian shares were mixed on Thursday after a choppy day of Wall Street trade, thanks in part to a disappointing U.S. jobs report, while the greenback languished near 2-1/2 year lows on growing optimism of a vaccine.
+[MKTS/GLOB]

-* Kenya's central bank has cut its forecast for 2020 economic growth by more than half, joining the Treasury in realising that the coronavirus had inflicted more damage to the economy than previously thought.
+* Growth in India's dominant services industry lost some momentum in November as demand weakened, a private survey showed on Thursday.

-(Compiled by Linda Pasquini and Vinay Dwivedi; Edited by Louise Heavens, Sriraj Kalluvila and Subhranshu Sahu)
+(Compiled by Ramakrishnan M. and Amy Caren Daniel; Edited by Sriraj Kalluvila and Shounak Dasgupta)